Starting as early as a week before, and continuing up until the morning of your procedure, there are some things you will want to do to prepare.

 You will not be able to drive yourself home following your procedure.

-PLACE all your routine medications in a bag and bring them with you on the day of your surgery, along with a brush and comb, toothbrush, or any personal items you feel you might need if you are required to stay.
+BRING the list of all your routine medications with you on the day of your surgery, along with a brush and comb, toothbrush, and any personal items you feel you might need if you are required to stay.